Comp-Foundations-and-Barriers-of-AI/firenet/inexact_input/README.md

-##Testing LISTA and FIRENETs on inexact inputs
+## Testing LISTA and FIRENETs on inexact inputs

-This code is meant to illustrate that neither a LISTA network or FIRENETs, in general can solve the problem (P_3) given inexact training data.
+This code is meant to illustrate that neither LISTA networks nor FIRENETs can solve the problem (P_3) given inexact training data.

 ### Relevant files